yvonneyanyang/semantic-cache-demo/README.md

 - Avoided LLM calls (hits): **2**
 - Average latency: `0.67×0.010 + 0.33×5.544 ≈ 1.836 s` → vs. 5.544 s baseline ⇒ **~66.9% reduction**

+_Note on sensitivity_:
-_Sensitivity note_: The elliptical follow-up “Could you show the same for 7%?” already hits with the current tagger (tag=0.33).
+In the finance scenario, the follow-up “Could you show the same for 7%?” already qualifies as a hit under the current tag threshold (`tag=0.33`).
-The query “What if I invest monthly 200 dollars?” has tag≈0.22; either (a) run with `--tag-thr=0.20` or (b) shorten topic tags to ~4 tokens (digits and keywords first) so it becomes a hit without loosening the gate.
+However, “What if I invest monthly 200 dollars?” has a lower tag similarity (`≈0.22`); this can be addressed by either lowering `--tag-thr` to 0.20 or shortening topic tags to the first 3–4 key tokens (e.g., digits and main keywords).

 Optional: run each scenario a second time and append “Round 2” here — the hit rate typically increases because newly written entries are reused.

+**Across all scenarios, semantic caching consistently reduced latency by roughly 65–70%, with 1–2 cache hits per 3 requests, demonstrating strong reuse efficiency even with conservative thresholds.**

 # How it works (design choices)
 ## Pipeline